‘Dumpster fire.’ ‘Trainwreck.’ ‘A disgrace’: Horrified pundits react to the presidential debate

 “We are in an immoral swamp of misbehavior,” Van Jones said on CNN.
 “This was not a normal night.”

+The debate was so messy, several questioned if the next two debates would take place.
+"Can we really have two more of these debates with the type of behavior that was displayed tonight?” said Norah O’Donnell on CBS News.

-Several also criticized the job Fox News’s Wallace did as debate moderator.
+Several pundits also criticized the job Fox News’s Wallace did as debate moderator.

 “Chris Wallace did not act like a moderator.
 Donald Trump did not act as a debater,” said MSNBC host Nicolle Wallace on that network.
 “Donald Trump was the abuser and Chris Wallace was among the abused.”